 There are some changes in the synaptojanin deletion strains.
-In inp51Δ cells, Rvs assembly is slightly slower than that in WT: Inp51 could play a role in Rvs recruitment.
+In inp51Δ cells, Rvs assembly is slightly slower than that in WT.
+Therefore, Inp51 could play a role in Rvs recruitment.
 In the inp52Δ strain, about 12\% of Sla1-GFP tracks do not undergo scission.
 Although this is low compared to the failed scission rate of rvs167Δ cells (close to 30\%), this data could suggest a moderate influence of Inp52 on scission.
 Rvs centroid persists after scission for about a second longer in inp52Δ cells than in WT, indicating that disassembly of Rvs on the base of the newly formed vesicle is delayed.

 In inp51Δ inp52Δ cells, Rvs is accumulated at patches, but majority of Rvs patches do not show the typical sharp jump into the cytoplasm.
 Membrane morphology is hugely aberrant in these cells, complicating interpretation of this data (Srinivasan et al. 1997).
 Electron microscopy shows long, undulating membrane invaginations, with multiple endocytic sites that are assembled and disassembled, but fail to undergo scission (Sun et al. 2007; Srinivasan et al. 1997).
 Where on these long membranes Rvs localizes could be clarified by CLEM or super-resolution microscopy.
 Large clusters of Rvs seen in the inp51Δ inp52Δ strain could be multiple Rvs patches on same membrane tube.
 Pooling signal from multiple endocytic sites would influence the molecule numbers acquired by our analysis, and yield a higher number than at a single site.
-Rvs does, interestingly, assemble and disassemble.
-If no vesicles are formed at these membranes, it could indicate that Rvs disassembly is not caused by membrane scission.
+Rvs does, interestingly, assemble and disassemble in these mutants.
+If no vesicles are formed at these membranes, it would indicate that Rvs disassembly is not caused by membrane scission.

 4.2.3 Protein friction does not drive membrane scission

 Protein-friction mediated membrane scission proposes that BAR domains induce a frictional force on the membrane, causing scission.
 In Rvs duplicated haploid strains (1xh, 2xh), adding up to 1.6x the WT amount of Rvs to membrane tubes does not affect the length at which the membrane undergoes scission (Fig.3.8).
 The model introduced in Section 3.4.3 predicts that if more BAR domains were added to the membrane tube, frictional force generated as the membrane is pulled under it will increase, and the membrane would rupture faster.
 That is, membrane scission occurs as soon as WT forces are generated on the tube.
 Since BAR domains are added at a faster rate in the 2xh cells, these forces would be reached at shorter invagination lengths.
-In 2xh cells, WT amount of Rvs is recruited at nearly about -1.8 seconds, but scission does not occur at this time.
+In 2xh cells, WT amount of Rvs is recruited at about -1.8 seconds, but scission does not occur at this time.
 Instead, Rvs continues to accumulate, and the invagination continues to grow.
 In diploid strains, adding 1.4x the WT amount of Rvs in the 4x Rvs case also does not change length of membrane that undergoes scission.
-Protein friction does not appear to contribute significantly to membrane scission.
+Therefore, protein friction due to Rvs does not appear to contribute significantly to membrane scission in yeast endocytosis.

 4.2.4 Actin polymerization generates forces required for membrane scission